How Bail Bonds Work in Texas The Easy Way

 When a person is charged with a crime and taken to jail, there is a booking process that will usually last for an hour or two before the defendant is given a court date where they will face their charges.
 At this point, the individual may choose to remain in jail until their court date or get a bond to post bail.
 If they choose the latter, they will need to contact a licensed county bail bond agent or have a friend or family member do so for them.

-In Texas, there are three ways a person can be released from jail;
+In Texas, there are three ways a person can get out of a police or county jail;

 Being released on their own recognizance does not require any money being used for bail purposes.
 The defendant simply signs a note stating they would return for any and all court appearances in the county.
 A cash bail means that the full amount of the bond is paid for in cash to the jail or court.
 While you will get a 100% refund of your money, this is a costly option.